ak76/SortableBehaviorBundle/Resources/doc/index.rst

 - you already have gedmo/doctrine-extensions bundle in your project (check stof/doctrine-extensions-bundle or knplabs/doctrine-behaviors for easier integration in your project) with the sortable feature enabled
-- you already have pixassociates/sortable-behavior-bundle bundle in your project

 The recipe
 ----------